danieljwonder/nostr-for-wp/readme.txt

 == Privacy Policy ==

 This plugin does not collect or store personal data.
 All Nostr interactions are handled through your configured relays and browser extension.
-No data is sent to third-party services.

 == Credits ==